UKIO

 May 28, 2024

-two women talking in interviewtwo women talking in interview
+two women talking in interview

 Community presents itself in many different forms.
 In Catalunya, the tradition of “human castling” results in people physically weaving themselves into a human pyramid and hoisting a young community member atop the edifice.
 In Alaska’s Yup’ik and Cup'ik groups, annual traditions of passed-down dances and ceremonies echo a sense of tightness in the community.